open-foundation-team/apple-music-remote/docs/usage.md

 The web UI adapts to phone and tablet layouts and is touch-friendly for kiosk deployments (e.g. Raspberry Pi touchscreens running Chromium in kiosk mode).

+### WebSocket channel

+- The WebSocket listener defaults to port `8778` (configurable via `webSocketPort`).
+- The client authenticates by sending `{ "type": "auth", "token": "..." }` immediately after connecting, then requests the latest state.
+- Heartbeats are exchanged every ~20 seconds; if the connection drops (sleeping device, flaky Wi-Fi), the UI automatically retries until it reconnects.
+- All playback commands and volume changes are transmitted over this socket, so no REST polling is required once connected.

 ## 5. Configuration

 The configuration file supports the following keys: